ARM-software/lisa/doc/target.rst

    value is a dict-line object  with a key for every entry under ``path`` mapping onto its value or further dict-like objects as appropriate.

+   Although the default behaviour should suit most users, it is possible to encounter issues when reading binary files, or files with colons in their name for example.
+In such cases, the ``tar`` parameter can be set to force a full archive of the tree using tar, hence providing a more robust behaviour.
+   This can, however, slow down the read process significantly.

    :param path: sysfs path to scan
    :param depth: maximum depth to descend
    :param dictcls: a dict-like type to be used for each level of the hierarchy.
+   :param tar: the files will be read using tar rather than grep
+   :param decode_unicode: decode the content of tar-ed files as utf-8
+   :param strip_null_char: remove null chars from utf-8 decoded files

 .. method:: Target.read_tree_values_flat(path, depth=1):